 Skip to main content

 Cursor speaks MCP natively.
 Adding UniversalBench takes about 30 seconds because there is no header config to fight with.
+The connection is one URL.

 Setup